apereo/cas/installation/Service-Management.md

 <a name="InstallingtheServicesManagementWebapp">  </a>
 ## Installing the Services Management Webapp

-Since CAS 4.0, the services management webapp is no more part of the CAS server and is a standalone web application: `cas-management-webapp`.
+The services management webapp is no more part of the CAS server and is a standalone web application: `cas-management-webapp`.

 Nonetheless, one must keep in mind that both applications (the CAS server and the services management webapp) share the _same_ configuration for the CAS services:
 * the management webapp is used to add/edit/delete all the CAS services